tcler/make-windows-vm/README-options.md

 The domain functional level cannot be lower than the forest functional level, but it can be higher.
 The default is automatically computed and set.

-**-b, --bridge**
-Use traditional bridge interface br0 instead of default macvtap interface.
-This is useful when you have to deploy two or more windows on one physical machine.
-It's because the default macvtap wouldn't allow windows vm to communicate with each other when they are running on the same machine in most cases.
-But be aware that traditional bridge brings performance loss.

 **--cpus**
 Numbers of cpu cores for VM.